Keeping children safe in education (KCSIE) 2019

 EduCare's training courses are updated whenever key legislation changes.
 Our extensive range of topics means that many of our customers are already accessing online training courses that mirror topics introduced in the draft update, such as Serious Violence.

-Where necessary, our portfolio of safeguarding courses will be adapted to reflect the changes to the 2019 guidance meaning that our customers are always able to access the latest, and most relevant knowledge to stay up to date and help keep everyone safe.
+Where necessary, our portfolio of safeguarding courses has been adapted to reflect the changes to the 2019 guidance meaning that our customers are always able to access the latest, and most relevant knowledge to stay up to date and help keep everyone safe.

 - From the end of September 2019 all local authorities will have safeguarding partners in place; these will have replaced local safeguarding children’s boards (LSCBs).
 Our courses already use this terminology.